katcipis/katcipis.github.io/_drafts/restless-restfull.md

 Why talk about cognition before talking about REST ?
-Well it is another spoiler alert, but REST is an architecture for a system with massive scalability (the internet), almost all companies that you will work will not work on that scale, the closes you would get would be Google.
+Well it is another spoiler alert, but REST is an architecture for a system with massive scalability (the internet).
+Almost every company out there will not work on that scale.
+The closest you will find will be Google.
 So there is a great deal of chance that when you are contemplating REST you are not thinking about scaling to billions of requests but thinking on how to make your system easy to understand, to make intentions clear.